-Both Ryan Cronin and Nimue Brown have written excellent posts addressing this topic.
+Both The River Crow and Nimue Brown have written excellent posts addressing this topic.

 The Druid’s Prayer, a staple in modern Druidry since Iolo Morganwg, talks about “the knowledge of justice”, “the love of it” and “the love of all existences”.
 At a plain reading this is a clarion call for a Druidry that is engaged in the social-political process, that is involved in issues of social and ecological justice.
 Iolo himself was a radical reformer, and he was well aware of the political dimensions of his Druidry.

 Vote for the future you want to see.
 Vote for what matters most to you.
 Vote like lives depend on it – because they do. …

 What you do, matters.
 Business as usual is destroying life on Earth, killing us with air pollution, flooding our homes, depleting our soil and exterminating the bees who pollinate our food.
 To do nothing is to enable this.

 The status quo is very likely to get totally upended if we don’t do something radical in response to global heating and widespread extinction.

 This post is very helpful for those struggling with despair at the state of the world (climate change, ongoing oppression of Indigenous Peoples, war, the turning away of refugees):